reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-Note that we are removing the `default export` statement before the `function Board() {` statement and adding it before the `function Game() {` statement.
+Note that you are removing the `default export` statement before the `function Board() {` statement and adding it before the `function Game() {` statement.
 This tells our `index.js` file to use the Game component as the top level component instead of our Board component.
-The additional `div`s returned by the Game component are making room for the game information we'll add to the board later.
+The additional `div`s returned by the Game component are making room for the game information you'll add to the board later.

-Now we'll add state variables to track which player is next, and the history of moves in the game.
-While we're at it we'll add a variable to calculate the current squares based on the most recent entry in the `history` state variable.
-Next, we'll create a `handlePlay` function inside the Game component that will be called by the Board component to update the game.
-Lastly, we'll pass the `xIsNext`, `currentSquares` and `handlePlay` as props to the Board component:
+Now you'll add state variables to track which player is next, and the history of moves in the game.
+While we're at it you'll add a variable to calculate the current squares based on the most recent entry in the `history` state variable.
+Next, you'll create a `handlePlay` function inside the Game component that will be called by the Board component to update the game.
+Lastly, you'll pass the `xIsNext`, `currentSquares` and `handlePlay` as props to the Board component:

 ```jsx {2-8,12}
 export default function Game() {